Search and rescue training planned this weekend - News Break

 Search and rescue training planned this weekend

-ENTERPRISE — Eastern Oregon Search and Rescue will hold an annual training at Salt Creek Summit from Friday, June 25, through Sunday, June 27, according to a press release.
-Travelers taking the U.S. Forest Service 39 Road to Halfway or Hells Canyon this weekend can expect some delays, along with all-terrain vehicles, pickups, people and maybe even extra help if trouble occurs.
-Search and rescue units from across Eastern Oregon will hold their annual training exercise in the Salt Creek Summit area this weekend.www.eastoregonian.com
+ENTERPRISE — Eastern Oregon Search and Rescue will hold an annual training at Salt Creek Summit from Friday-Sunday, June 25-27, according to a press release.
+Travelers taking the USFS 39 Road to Halfway or Hells Canyon this weekend can expect some delays, along with ATVs, pickups, people and maybe even extra help if trouble occurs.
+Search and Rescue units from across Eastern Oregon will hold their annual training exercise in the Salt Creek Summit area this weekend.www.wallowa.com